 “(B) The Director determines that the proposed modification is consistent with and supports the purposes of the approved plan.

 “(2) The Director shall approve or disapprove a request for substantial modification, in writing, within 15 calendar days of receiving the request and promptly communicate the decision to the employer.
-If the request is approved, the notice of approval shall contain the effective date of the modification.
+If the request is approved, the notice of approval shall contain the effective date of the modification.”.

-“(d) The Director may periodically review the operation of an employer’s shared work plan to ensure compliance with its terms and applicable federal and state laws.”.

 (f) Section 8 (D.C.
 Official Code § 51-177) is amended to read as follows:

 “Sec.
 8. Employee eligibility for shared work benefits.